We are excited to launch the PingAura MCP Server. This fast bridge connects your AI tools to your visibility data, audits, and content.

 What is the Model Context Protocol (MCP)?

-MCP is an open standard that allows AI assistants and agents to securely access external data sources in a structured way.
-It replaces manual exports, CSVs, and copy-paste workflows with direct API-backed queries.
+MCP is an open standard.
+It lets AI assistants access external data sources in a secure, structured way.
+It replaces manual exports, CSVs, and copy-paste with direct API queries.

 Is the PingAura MCP Server available on all plans?

 Yes.
-The MCP Server and all 12 read-only tools are available on every PingAura subscription plan.
-You only need an API key to get started.
+The MCP Server and all 12 read-only tools work on every PingAura plan.
+You just need an API key.

 Can I modify data using the MCP Server right now?

 Not yet.
-The current release is strictly read-only.
-Write tools that let you trigger audits and generate articles will be available soon.
+The current release is read-only.
+Write tools for audits and articles are coming soon.

 Which tools are supported?

-Any MCP-compatible client that supports HTTP-based MCP servers, including Claude, Cursor, VS Code (GitHub Copilot), and Windsurf.
+Any client that supports HTTP-based MCP servers.
+This includes Claude, Cursor, Codex, VS Code, Windsurf, Perplexity, Gemini CLI, and ChatGPT.

 Do I need deep technical expertise to set this up?

-For basic integration, you only need to paste the configuration JSON and an API key.
-Developers or AI-savvy SEOs can then extend it with custom prompts and automations.
+No. Just paste the config JSON and your API key.
+Developers can extend it with custom prompts later.

 Why this is the future of AI-driven SEO and AEO

-The PingAura MCP Server shifts teams from dashboard-driven workflows to AI-driven execution.
+The PingAura MCP Server moves teams from dashboards to AI-driven action.
 Your AI assistant becomes:

-- A visibility analyst that surfaces trends and opportunities.
+- A visibility analyst that spots trends and chances to grow.

-- A technical SEO assistant that surfaces and explains audit issues.
+- A technical SEO helper that finds and explains audit issues.

-- A content co-pilot that checks and optimises AI-generated text.
+- A content co-pilot that checks and improves AI text.

-All powered by real, up-to-date PingAura data, delivered inside the tools you already use.
+All powered by live PingAura data, inside the tools you already use.

 Ready to get started?
 Head to the MCP Server documentation for the full setup guide, or check the changelog for release details.